MULTISTATE PROFESSIONAL RESPONSIBILITY EXAMINATION

 To avoid delays in an applicant’s admission to practice law if he/she is successful on the California Bar Examination, he/she should ensure that:

 - he/she has registered with the Committee before taking the MPRE;

 - that the correct registration number is included on the MPRE application form;

 - that he/she has requested that the score be reported to California; and,

 - that the examination is taken and the required minimum scaled score has been achieved at least three months prior to the release of results from the California Bar Examination.

-Any inquiries concerning application materials and the administration and processing of the MPRE should be directed to the NCBE.
+All questions concerning application materials, the administration, processing and/or grading of this examination should be directed to the NCBE .